ubisoft/shotmanager/docs/features-advanced/advanced-features.rst

 Retimer is a tool on its own.
 When turned on a new panel named *Retimer* will appear below the Shots panel.

-- :ref:`Retime <retimer>`: Insert, delete or scale time globally or on selected entities of the scene.
+- :ref:`Retimer <retimer>`: Insert, delete or scale time globally or on selected entities of the scene.